facet-aid/facet-app/README.md

 FACET was developed for Taskforce Kiwi (TFK), a New Zealand-based, veteran-led disaster recovery charity.
 [Learn more about TFK](https://www.taskforcekiwi.org/).

-Created by Dr. Malin Zachau and Aleksandra Pawlik, PhD.
+Created by **Dr. Malin Zachau** and **Aleksandra Pawlik, PhD**.
 All intellectual property rights for the app are owned by the developers.